Tension Boils Over on Fox News’ “The Five” as Greg Gutfeld and Jessica Tarlov Clash in On-Air Confrontation

 “This wasn’t debate.
 This was degradation.
 We must do better.”

-Several media critics pointed out that this incident reflects a larger trend in political commentary—the erosion of civility in the name of ratings.
+The confrontation has sparked broader discussions about the state of political commentary on television.
+Several media critics have pointed out that the incident reflects a larger trend in political discourse—the erosion of civility in the name of ratings.

 “The Five is designed to clash,” said journalism professor Dana Lillard.